Perennials/articles/Good-better-best-programming-practices.md

 them anymore.
 Otherwise the developers are sacrificing the beauty of their work and make unpleasant effort for it.
-So they make unpleasant efforts to produce uglier results and provide inferior experience to some users in order that they can not change, although this change is beneficial for everyone.
+So they make unpleasant efforts to produce uglier results and provide inferior experience to some users in order that the latter can not change, although this change is beneficial for everyone.
 This makes no sense.
 In this way the developers damage themselves directly and damage the world indirectly by slowing down progress.